PHX2600/The-Archive/forum/Meeting Discussions/0305 - September 2008.md

 Posted by **XlogicX** on Fri August 22nd, 2008 10:39:59 PM

 I will have a presentation soon.
 It is mostly hardware, but software is involved.
 I have worked on this one for quite a while, and it is easily my favorite project (even considering some of the others).
-It wont be completely &quot;ready&quot; when I present it.
+It wont be completely "ready" when I present it.
 It is just barely ready now, although presentable.
 But I would like it to be more functional by the time I demonstrate it.

 I will probably be ready to show and tell it on the Oct meeting, possibly September, but I'm not willing to write that much code in such a short amount of time.